-Today’s post will look back at my purchase of Enbridge almost 6 years ago.
+Today’s post will look back at my purchase of Enbridge many years ago.
 Enbridge (ENB) was my first blue-chip Canadian dividend paying stock.
 I purchased ENB at a time I was starting to unload many of my high-priced mutual funds within my Registered Retirement Savings Plan (RRSP).
 These were the days before My Own Advisor was launched and before the Tax Free Savings Account (TFSA) existed.

 - I started buying Enbridge, with a $500 purchase using their Transfer Agent (then CIBC Mellon Trust), in December 2008.

 - I continued buying Enbridge using the Transfer Agent, taking advantage of the full Dividend Reinvestment Plan (DRIP) throughout 2009 and into early 2010.

 - I stopped my full DRIP with the Transfer Agent before the end of 2010.

 - I transferred all Enbridge shares to my discount brokerage.

 - I received a 2-for-1 stock split in May 2011.

 - Enbridge makes up just over 3% of my portfolio.